Hargan Psychology

 Provisional Psychologist

-In her spare time Liana enjoys reading, spending time at the beach and playing with her new kitten.
+In her free time she enjoys spending time at the beach with friends and family, reading and playing netball.

 Christine Harding